Page Title

 Soil-borne root rot pathogens, such as the fungal pathogens Fusarium or Rhizoctonia or the oomycete pathogen Aphanomyces euteiches, thrive under warm soil conditions.
 The water loving Aphanomyces euteiches is more problematic when soils are wet, particularly during crop emergence.

-On the left, a healthy field pea plant with and extensive root system is shown.
-On the right are three plants affected by root rot.
-They have a root system with a single main root and little or no roots branching off.
+On the left, a healthy field pea plant with an extensive root system.
+On the right, three plants with root rot showing a single main root and few or no branches.

 Aphanomyces root rot of field pea.